Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 - Positioning near the webcam — the overlay anchors near the top of your screen, close to where your camera is, minimizing eye movement

-Why Whisper Mode Matters
+Why Notes-First Mode Matters

 - Keeping the information brief enough to absorb in a one-second glance